-Animals in agriculture are viewed as an economic resource that can be further optimised, and prior to slaughter they live in conditions that would often be unthinkable for other animals.
-Broiler chickens suffer particularly badly: They are grossly overfed, and at the end of their all-too-short existence (a scant 5 weeks) they can barely support their own weight.
-Many experience damage to their legs or cardiovascular problems, because the heart can no longer properly supply the body with blood.
+Animals in agriculture are viewed as an economic resource.
+They live in conditions that would be unthinkable for other animals, such as our pets.
+Broiler chickens suffer especially badly.
+They are grossly overfed, and at the end of their short existence (about five weeks out of a natural life span of three to seven years), they can barely support their own weight.
+Many of these birds experience damage to their legs or cardiovascular problems.
 Up to four percent are not slaughtered but die in the shed.
 Pigs also live in cramped conditions, and very few of them ever have the chance to wallow in mud outdoors, as is their nature.

 The immense animal suffering in agriculture is unnecessary and avoidable.
 Developments in research demonstrate potential alternatives.
-Nowadays there is broad consensus that research on animals raises some serious ethical questions.
-This awareness has given rise to regulations that have resulted in a sharp decline in experiments on animals.
+There is broad and increasing consensus that our treatment of animals raises serious ethical questions.
+This awareness has given rise, for example, to regulations that have resulted in a sharp decline in animal experiments.
 The most important of these regulations states that it is not permitted to kill an animal unless it can be proven that there is no viable alternative.
-However, in agriculture millions of healthy animals are slaughtered after a mere fraction of their life expectancy, without any imperative for the lack of an alternative to be proven.
+Yet, in agriculture, millions of healthy animals are slaughtered after a fraction of their life span.
+Our work addresses double standards like these.